-Thumb sprains are common in sports and falls when the thumb is either jammed into another player, the ground or a ball, or when the thumb is bent into an extreme position.
+A sprained thumb is common in sports and falls when the thumb is either jammed into another player, the ground or a ball, or when the thumb is bent into an extreme position.
 One or more ligaments can tear (Figure 2).

-The thumb or hand usually swells and may bruise.
+With a sprained thumb, the thumb or hand usually swells and may bruise.
 Pain might last for only a week or two.
 After that, the usual problem is function.
 You might have trouble writing, turning a doorknob, or holding a drinking glass.
 Sometimes this is felt as pain and sometimes weakness.

-X-rays can show whether the bones of the thumb and hand are broken.
+In diagnosing a sprained thumb, x-rays can show whether the bones of the thumb and hand are broken.
 Your hand specialist will examine the thumb to determine whether the ligament is torn.
 Some tears can be treated using a splint or a cast.
 Other tears need to be fixed surgically.